 Rocket Larkspur, Doubtful Knight’s Spur, Giant Larkspur

-I hope you enjoyed this page and maybe found it useful.
-If you have any comments, questions or suggestions, I would like to hear from you.
+I hope you enjoyed this page and maybe found it useful (perhaps entertaining).
+If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
-The links take you directly to the genus and species of this plant.
+The links take you directly to the genus and species.
 If you notice I made an error, please let me know.

 The websites below use either name, mainly Consolida ajacis.
 It takes many websites a while to update and some never do.
 It takes a lot of time to keep up with updates, especially for certain species, because the names keep changing and there may be a lot of controversy…